brammittendorff/screeps-king/README.md

 ### Nuke Detection & Response
 - Incoming nukes are detected, logged, and notified (with ETA and impact position)
 - Room memory tracks nuke emergencies and impact sites
-- Visual overlays show nuke impact locations and ETA
+- (Optional) Visual overlays can show nuke impact locations and ETA if enabled in your code
 - (Optionally) Prioritize rampart/wall repairs at nuke impact sites

 ### Analytics
 - Hostile activity is logged in memory (`hostileLog`)
 - Recent deaths can be tracked (`recentDeaths`)
 - Nuke info is stored in memory (`nukeInfo`)
-- **Per-tick damage stats**: Damage dealt and received is tracked in memory (`damageLog`) and shown in overlays
+- **Per-tick damage stats**: Damage dealt and received is tracked in memory (`damageLog`) and can be shown in overlays if enabled
 - These analytics can be used for in-game stats, debugging, or further automation

-### Visual Overlays
+### Visual Overlays (Optional)
-In-game overlays (using RoomVisual) display:
+If enabled in your code, in-game overlays (using RoomVisual) can display:
 - Emergency status ("EMERGENCY", "SAFE MODE", "NUKE INCOMING")
 - Nuke impact sites and ETA
 - Hostile and defender counts
 - **Per-tick damage stats** (average damage dealt/received over last 10 ticks)

 You can extend these overlays or analytics for your own needs.
 For example, add per-tick damage stats, creep path overlays, or custom visual themes.

+### Profiler (Deprecated)
+The original `profiler.ts` for CPU usage profiling has been removed.
+For modern profiling, use Screeps' built-in CPU tools or third-party profilers as needed.

 ## Console Commands